 Welding and repair in the field

 Welding and repair work in the field can throw different challenges at you every day.
-When your truck is home base for tools and equipment and the work is in another spot or hard to reach, getting jobs done efficiently can be one of those challenges.
+When your truck is home base for tools and equipment and the work is in another spot or hard to reach, efficiently completing jobs can be one of those challenges.

-Your current welding setup may be driving several habits that you consider business as usual — but that are actually costing time and money and may be affecting quality.
+Your current welding setup may be driving several habits that you consider business as usual.
+But they may actually be costing time and money and affecting quality.
 How do you know if you would benefit from a different welding solution?
 Ask yourself these questions:

 Are you “making do”?